Kensington, New South Wales: European settlement

 The suburb now known as Kensington was once called the "Lachlan Mills Estate", "Stannumville" and then "Epsom".
 It became Kensington in the late 1880s, starting life as an industrial suburb.
 Samuel Terry, the convict who became Australia's first millionaire, received a land grant in 1819.
 Daniel Cooper (1785–1853), also an ex-convict acquired land here in 1825 with his partner Solomon Levey, whom he later bought out.
 Cooper's nephew Daniel (1821–1902) planned to subdivide but in 1865 all developments was forbidden.
 Residential land was issued in the late 1880s and Kensington was to be the equivalent of London's distinguished suburb, Kensington.

 Kensington Racecourse opened in 1893 on the site of the current University of New South Wales.
 It did not compete with nearby Randwick Racecourse because it held midweek meetings, pony racing and related sports like polo.
 The course was also used to house troops and horses during the Boer War, World War I and World War II.
 Many of the first Anzacs trained at Kensington Racecourse in 1914 before leaving for Egypt and Gallipoli.
 It was a migrant hostel during the late 1940s.
 The land was resumed in 1950 to construct Sydney's second university.

-The W.D. & H.O.
-Wills tobacco factory opened in Todman Avenue in 1902.
+The WD & HO Wills tobacco factory opened in Todman Avenue in 1902.
 The factory site also featured the Raleigh Park Social Club, an extensive sporting complex named after Sir Walter Raleigh who first introduced tobacco from North America to Europe.
 The factory closed in 1989 and was slowly converted into a residential neighbourhood by the Mirvac Group and Westfield in a joint venture known as Raleigh Park.
 The building used by the company is a two-storey brick building in the Georgian Revival style.
 It was designed by Joseland and Gilling and built c.1930.
 It was used by the Menzies Group of Companies as of 2013.
 It is heritage-listed.

 Kensington's streets are named after local people, places in London and local flora.
 Some examples are: